Microverse-Fullstack-Program/vet-clinic-database/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.

 ### Prerequisites

-In order to run this project you need to install PostgreSQL.
+In order to run this project you need: PostgreSQL or any other SQL database.

 <!--
 Example command: